 - Skin irritation due to the sutures used

 A second surgery might be needed to remedy complications.
-Dr. Hall and Dr. Wrye are experts in thigh lift surgery located in Reno, Nevada, call us now for free consultation 775-284-8296
+Dr. Hall and Dr. Wrye are experts in thigh lift surgery located in Reno, Nevada, call us now for consultation 775-284-8296